alexandraamicics-cpu/lab-auth-api/README.md

+📄 Conclusion
-📄 Conclusion (to include in README.md or a separate file) During development, I faced errors such as "Unknown column 'password'" (fixed by aligning code with password_hash column) and TypeError: Cannot read properties of undefined when req.user wasn’t set (solved by adding authentication middleware).
+During development, I faced errors such as "Unknown column 'password'" (fixed by aligning code with password_hash column) and TypeError: Cannot read properties of undefined when req.user wasn’t set (solved by adding authentication middleware).
 I also learned how to simulate wrong password, missing token, tampered token, and expired token scenarios.
 Overall, I gained a better understanding of JWT authentication flows and how to handle errors gracefully in an Express API.